-The Catholic Schools Office is very proud to be able to offer students in each of our senior schools (Years 11-12) and a selection of our junior secondary schools (7-10), the opportunity to study a range of Vocational Education and Training courses.
+The Diocese of Maitland-Newcastle Catholic Schools Office (Registered Training Organisation 90477) is very proud to be able to offer students in secondary schools, the opportunity to study a range of Vocational Education and Training courses.

-Vocational Education and Training (VET) is a recognised option for students to gain industry and employability skills to assist their transition to the world of work and gain skills and experience in career areas in which they may have an interest.
+Vocational Education and Training (VET) is a recognised option for students to gain technical knowledge and workplace skills to assist their transition to the world of work.
 This assists students to determine, at an early stage, if they are suited to and would like to follow particular career pathways.

 Across the diocese, schools offer courses in: